Menu

 The research results were published in the FASEB Journal on November 9, 2022.

 Attribution/Source(s): This peer reviewed publication was selected for publishing by the editors of Disabled World (DW) due to its relevance to the disability community.
-Originally authored by Osaka Metropolitan University and published on 2022/12/23, this content may have been edited for style, clarity, or brevity.
-NOTE: Disabled World does not provide any warranties or endorsements related to this article.
+Originally authored by Osaka Metropolitan University and published on 23 Dec 2022, this content may have been edited for style, clarity, or brevity.